Programme

 tubeless puncture repair kit.

-nights accommodation in 3 or 4 star family run boutique hotels with
+nights accommodation in 3 or 4 star family run hotels with

 breakfast and safe parking for the bike